-1. Introduction
+1 Introduction

 From the proposal document: "The goal of this task is to adapt existing alignment technology to connect score information of selected standard repertoire to performance properties (timing, dynamics) of multiple available performances into unified data representations.
-Score information is integrated from T3.1 and T3.4 and WP4 and sources of performance metadata include audio recordings of renowned artists, high-quality symbolic data resources available online or through data collected within TROMPA (user pilots, WP6 and WP7).
+Score information is integrated from T3.1 (Data resource preparation) and T3.4 (Visual analysis of scores) and WP4 (Crowd annotation and incentivization) and sources of performance metadata include audio recordings of renowned artists, high-quality symbolic data resources available online or through data collected within TROMPA (user pilots, WP6 and WP7).
 Methods established with this task are able to deal with incomplete or partial resources such as partially transcribed scores or excerpts of performances."

 In this document we consider the variety of types of musical resources subject to alignment within TROMPA (section 2); catalogue available technologies to accomplish the alignment process (section 3); briefly discuss representation issues relating to the outcomes of these processes (section 4) before introducing a data model building on a graph representation consisting of a specialisation of the TROMPA Contributor Environment knowledge graph (section 5).
+Finally, we detail two implemented workflows for performance-to-score alignment in section 6: one operating in real-time to provide initial feedback as a performance is unfolding, the other providing more comprehensive feedback immediately after a performance ends.